pchaberski/cars/documentation/4_results.md

 | Max. training accuracy   | 99.78% | 98.84% | 99.57% | 99.37% | 98.67% | 99.24% |
 | Max. validation accuracy | 76.20% | 79.40% | 74.44% | 78.82% | 82.55% | 75.12% |

-Also it has to be noticed, that due to different course of learning rate process due to different regularization automatic `ReduceLROnPlateau` has been reestablished.
+Also it has to be noted, that due to different course of learning process resulting from different regularization, automatic `ReduceLROnPlateau` LR scheduling has been reestablished for the time being.

 ![Training accuracy with different weight decay ant auto-scheduling](img/4211_1_train_acc.png "Training accuracy with different weight decay ant auto-scheduling")